 “Supplemental Nutrition Assistance Program (SNAP)” means the nutrition assistance program administered by the United States Department of Agriculture.

-“TANF” means payments under the Temporary Assistance for Needy Families program as defined in 22 M.R.S., Chapter 1053-B, § 3762 et seq, as the same may be amended from time to time.

-“TANF Fuel Supplemental Benefits” means the benefits that are funded with TANF funds pursuant to 22 M.R.S., Chapter 1053-B, § 3769-E.

-“Tenant” means an Applicant who resides in a Rental Unit.
+“Tenant” means a Primary Applicant who resides in a Rental Unit.

 “Vendor” means an energy supplier that has entered into an agreement (“Vendor Agreement”) with MaineHousing to provide Home Energy to Eligible Households.